Mila Fairfax

 As a public relations practitioner of over 30 years, half of that in private practice, I shepherd people through identity changes.

-I work with individuals who are coming through a personal ‘identity crisis’ or a significant reinvention of their personal narrative and reputation.
+I work with individuals who are coming through a significant reinvention of their personal narrative and reputation.

 Mila Fairfax